goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

     run()
 ```

 Run this script in a terminal.
-Open another terminal and look up the pid of the script process using `ps`.
-Run `kill -8 script_pid` or `kill -fpe script_pid` in the terminal.
-Now, go to the terminal running the script process, you should see the "You can't kill me, I'm bulletproof" printed in the console.
+Open a second terminal and look up the pid of the script process using `ps`.
+Run `kill -8 script_pid` or `kill -fpe script_pid` in the second terminal.
+Now, go to the first terminal running the script process; you should see the "You can't kill me, I'm bulletproof" printed in the console.
 What happened is that we've replaced the default handler with the `fpe_bulletproof` function.
-Every time you run the `kill -8 ...` command, the function is executed, and the statement is printed to your terminal console.
+Every time you run the `kill -8 ...` command, the handler function is executed, and the statement is printed to your terminal console.
 Now try to run `kill -1 script_pid`, you will see that the script has been terminated.
-This is because we only set a handler for `SIGFPE` and not for others.
+This is due to only setting a handler for `SIGFPE` and not the other signals.

-Note that the handler function must have two parameters, the signum and a frame.
+Note that the handler function must have two parameters: the signum and a frame.

-Almost all of the signals' handlers can be changed, except for `SIGKILL` and `SIGSTOP` signals.
+The handlers for almost all signals can be changed, except for `SIGKILL` and `SIGSTOP` signals.
 These signals cannot be stopped or ignored.
 You can try this by changing `SIGFPE` to `SIGKILL` and then rerun the script.
 An "Invalid Argument" exception is thrown.
-This is why when you want to force kill a process from the terminal, you type `kill -9 process_pid`.
+This is why when you want to force-kill a process from the terminal, you type `kill -9 process_pid`.
 The _9_ represents the `SIGKILL` signal.

 A note of warning, you have to be careful of what is executed inside your handler function.
 Functions called directly and indirectly by your handler function have to be async-safe.
 Calling async-unsafe functions in your handler function can invoke undefined behavior.
 A list of async-safe functions can be found [here](https://man7.org/linux/man-pages/man7/signal-safety.7.html).

 ### How does this concern IPC?
 I know, I know.
 How does this all concern IPC?
 Here's how, whenever the `kill pid` is run in a terminal, a `kill` process is started.
 This process sends a signal to the process whose pid is included in the command argument.
-If you squint a little hard, that looks like the `kill` process is communicating with the other process.
+If you squint a little, it looks like the `kill` process sent a message to the other process.
 Isn't that Inter-process communication?
 Can we have the power that `kill` has?

-Luckily for us, yeah we can do what kill does.
+Luckily for us, we can do what kill does.
 That's because the `kill` process calls the [`kill()`](https://man7.org/linux/man-pages/man2/kill.2.html) system call.
-We can send a signal to another process by executing the syscall with its `pid` and the signal.
+We can send a message to another application process by executing the syscall with its _pid_ and a signal.

 Carrying out uni-directional communication from one independent process to another is easy when using `kill()`.
 All we have to do is run the recipient process, get its pid, and then run the sending process with the pid.
 Letting both processes know each other pids requires other IPC mechanisms to communicate their pids.
 What if we don't want to do that?
-What if we want both processes to kill without knowing each other's pids?
+What if we want both processes to call the `kill` function without knowing each other's pids?

-We can answer the above questions with two words, process groups.
+We can answer the above questions with two words process groups.
 We can start our processes with the same process groups and send signals to each other using `kill(0, signum)`.
-With this, there's no need for pid exchange and IPC can be carried out in blissful pids ignorance.
+With this, there's no need for pid exchange, and IPC can be carried out in blissful pids ignorance.

 ### Show me the code
 Here's a demonstration of two Python processes communicating with Signals.
 Here's the first: